lucywyman/blog/source/content/summer-bucket-list-2019.rst

 See an outdoor movie or Shakespeare in the Park

-Get a plant for our patio
+--Get a plant for our patio--

 Take a class